kean/articles/2023-01-24-pulse-search.markdown

 ## Pins

-And last but not least, Pulse now has a proper replacement for the Pins tab that removed in version 3.0.
-It took me a while to finalize realize how to handle pins: it’s in the name – just literally _pin_ them to the top.
+And last but not least, Pulse now has a proper replacement for the Pins tab that was removed in version 3.0.
+It took me a while to finaly realize the obvious: it’s in the name – just literally _pin_ them to the top.

 <div class="BlogVideo NewScreenshot">
 <video autoplay loop muted playsinline preload="auto">